 Today’s Style of Transitional

-Plenty of people aren’t really ready to commit to a more modern kitchen but they still want a space that feels fresh and up-to-date, so transitional design is a perfect compromise.
-This space combines traditional elements with fresher parts like the updated lighting, bar stools and materials used for the backsplash and countertops.
+Plenty of people aren’t really ready to commit to a more modern kitchen but they still want a space that feels fresh and up-to-date.
+This makes transitional design is a perfect compromise for white kitchen ideas.

 Contemporary With Some Shine

 White kitchens have been popular on and off for quite some time, certain elements can make them feel dated.
 “Shaker style doors tend to be overdone,” Starck says.
 “We’ve been doing more crafted doors by adding detail to the door profile.
 We’re increasingly adding more metal into projects in trims, door profiles and molding.”